 Income-qualified residential customers can receive financial assistance through the Black Hills Energy Assistance Program or BHEAP.

-Customers will be automatically enrolled in BHEAP, for up to one year, and will receive an affordable bill.
+Colorado Electric customers must apply to the program and meet the eligibility requirements.
+Colorado gas customers who receive Leap benefits and meet eligibility requirements will be automatically enrolled in BHEAP for one year, and will receive an affordable bill.
 The affordable bill is calculated as a percent of actual household income relative to the Federal Poverty Level.

-Black Hills Energy automatically enrolls customers in BHEAP who are receiving LEAP assistance or have applied to Colorado LEAP with an eligible household income.
+Black Hills Energy automatically enrolls Colorado gas customers in BHEAP who are receiving LEAP assistance or have applied to Colorado LEAP with an eligible household income.

 Total BHEAP enrollment is limited to the amount of BHEAP funds available in the benefit year, which runs Nov.
 1 – Oct.
 31.